quicwg/base-drafts/draft-ietf-quic-transport.md

 or treat it as a connection error.

-The first packet sent by a client always includes a CRYPTO frame that contains the start of the first cryptographic handshake message.
+The first packet sent by a client always includes a CRYPTO frame that contains the start or all of the first cryptographic handshake message.
 The first CRYPTO frame sent always begins at an offset of 0 (see {{handshake}}).

 Note that if the server sends a HelloRetryRequest, the client will send another series of Initial packets.
 These Initial packets will continue the